 - An HP TopTools Remote Control PCI card

-- A battery pack (including plastic fastening darts)
+- A battery pack

 - An HP NetServer Navigator CD

 - An I2C/IPMB cable kit

-An optional AC/DC adapter for the HP TopTools Remote Control card (HP part number D6138A) is available from your authorized HP dealer.
+NOTE An optional AC/DC adapter for the HP TopTools Remote Control card (HP part number D6138A) is available from your authorized HP dealer.
 HP recommends use of the adapter when you want to extend the card's remote power on feature beyond the limits of the battery pack's capability (30 to 60 minutes).